cenit-io/miesh-integrations/docs/scenarios-api.md

 Simple PerPersonal import and export processes with a single data type.

-In this scenario, the records are imported into a data-type and then when the export process is executed, it reads the records of the same data-type, prepares and sends the file to the cloud.
+In this scenario, the records are imported into a data-type and when finish the import flow then export process is started, it reads the records of the same data-type, prepares and sends the file to the cloud.

 ### Import PerPersonal from SAP-SF